Shubhanshu-356/onlineLearningPlateformNM/README.md

 3. Commit your changes (`git commit -am 'Add new feature'`)
 4. Push to the branch (`git push origin feature/your-feature`)
 5. Create a new Pull Request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-- [List any credits, libraries, or tools you used]